Iuliia Nesterenko

 Design

 You can go beyond size and color, and experiment with fonts and dynamic elements, for example GIFs.
 One text style used for both the email body and CTA buttons would make your campaign look like a monolithic piece.
-In times of so intense competition, you need to make use of everything capable of giving you advantage over competitors, and a well-thought design definitely belongs to this everything.
+In times of intense competition, you need to make use of everything capable of giving you an advantage over competitors, and a well-thought design definitely belongs to this everything.

 Placement